 We can go further with this analogy and say that, unless God specifically provides otherwise, (d) the particular process for appointing human authorities in church or state, and the structure of those authorities, is left up to the discretion of particular communities; (e) the authority delegated is non-exhaustive, such that there are still plenty of legitimate ways in which individuals within the community may serve the common good without holding a formal office; (f) in emergency situations where the deputized authority is not in a position to act on behalf of the community, authority devolves back on the individual who is in a position to act; and (g) similarly, in situations where authority has collapsed, or is thoroughly failing to exercise its office, authority devolves back on the community until authority has been re-constituted.

 These last three points are particularly important for understanding the ways in which the Protestant interpretation of the universal priesthood continued to condition the authority of the ordained ministry even where it was admitted to be ordinarily necessary.
-Thus, even the staunch presbyterian Francis Turretin, writing 150 years after Luther, would insist that “when the public office [of ordained ministry] (which ought to serve this purpose) is either not as yet constituted; or if it has been constituted, is so corrupted and depraved as to teach a lie in place of the truth,” then the general office of all Christians to preach truth to one another must take over: “Then anyone, in such a state of things, ought not only to care for those things which belong to his own salvation by retaining the known truth and manfully rejecting received errors, but also with all zeal to carry forward those things which pertain to the salvation of his neighbor.”5
+Thus, even the staunch presbyterian Francis Turretin, writing 150 years after Luther, would insist that “when the public office (which ought to serve this purpose) is either not as yet constituted; or if it has been constituted, is so corrupted and depraved as to teach a lie in place of the truth,” then the general office of all Christians to preach truth to one another must take over: “Then anyone, in such a state of things, ought not only to care for those things which belong to his own salvation by retaining the known truth and manfully rejecting received errors, but also with all zeal to carry forward those things which pertain to the salvation of his neighbor.”5

 The priesthood of all believers, then—far from encouraging an every-man-for-himself Christianity—is precisely the opposite: a summons to “carry forward those things which pertain to the salvation of one’s neighbor.”
 This is to be done wherever possible by orderly means—usually through formal offices, but in emergencies, by any means possible.